 All baseball and softball players Little League aged 7-12 MUST attend the skills session.

-If your child is unable to attend the skills session, please notify the appropriate league coordinator (see HERE for list).
+If your child is unable to attend the skills session, it is your responsibility to notify the appropriate league coordinator in advance (see below for contact information).

 When & Where is the Skills Session?